Generalized Anxiety Disorder (GAD)

 The symptoms of GAD may seem like other mental health conditions.
 Always see your healthcare provider for a diagnosis.

 Your healthcare provider or mental health provider diagnoses GAD.
 They can help figure out if your symptoms are linked to another problem.
-The symptoms happen on most days and last 6 months or longer.
+To be diagnosed with GAD, the symptoms happen on most days and last 6 months or longer.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.